 - getting a massage

-Do whatever will help you relax if these suggestions don’t appeal to you but you have a hunch that your heartburn is related to stress.
-Chances are, your acid reflux will calm down when your mind does.
+If these suggestions don’t appeal to you but you have a hunch that your heartburn is related to stress take whatever steps necessary to alleviate your stress.
+This may include seeing a therapist or counselor.
+Your acid reflux may calm down when your mind does.